diego1409/image-preview-tool/README.md

 # image-preview-tool
-This is my solution for "Button in Bunch" exercise in HackerRank, based on my point of view and external sources.
+This is my solution for "Image Preview Tool" exercise in HackerRank, based on my point of view and external sources.